xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 with an explanation of what each component is, why it's important, and what is considered an ideal range of values.

+## TL;DR What PM values to monitor and what to look for?

+The rest of the document goes into detail about the PM data available and how to monitor them.
+These however are the key values which should be monitored.

+- Optical Receive Power (RX Power)
+- Optical Transmit Power (TX Power)
+- Q-Margin
+- OSNR

+RX power, Q-Margin, and OSNR will be have some absolute value once the circuit is operational.
+Each of these values have known minimums based on the DCO specifications, but will be different for every operational circuit.
+It's important to monitor the values for changes.

+Note changes may occur due to other network changes such as adding more channels on the same fiber span.

 ## Optical Layer PM Data

 ### Optical Power - Transmit